 Knowing those categories helps MHC students understand what areas are important to supervisors and provides options when preparing to initiate or respond to specific topics in supervision sessions.
 Another important consideration is bolstered by the findings of Vespia et al. (2002) that supervisors placed the utmost value on supervisees implementing the supervisor's directives when client welfare was a concern.
-Thus, when choosing what to discuss in supervision, students need to be mindful of and sensitive to supervisors' concerns about vicarious liability, their legal responsibility for the actions of supervisees.
-Moreover, rather than being fearful of admitting mistakes or weaknesses, students should realize that supervisors expect new MHC students to struggle and that admitting to and talking about these difficulties is welcomed by supervisors (N. Berger & Graff, 1995; Vespia et al.).
+Thus, when choosing what to discuss in supervision, students need to be mindful of and sensitive to supervisors' concerns about vicarious liability, their legal responsibility for the actions of supervisors expect new MHC students to struggle and that admitting to and talking about these difficulties is welcomed by supervisors (N. Berger & Graff, 1995; Vespia et al.).
 Hiding mistakes and challenges makes beginning MHC students seem defensive or arrogant and increases the real threat to students and their supervisors by almost guaranteeing that real, versus imagined, problems will occur.